-Connect for Health Colorado is the only place where Coloradans can access new federal financial assistance, based on income and other factors, to reduce costs.
-You may also qualify for health plans with lower “out-of-pocket” expenses such as co-payments and deductibles.
-If eligible, you can use the tax credit up-front to reduce your monthly premium.
+Connect for Health Colorado is the only place where Coloradans can access federal financial assistance, based on income and other factors, to reduce costs.
+If eligible, you can use the new kind of tax credit up-front to reduce your monthly premium.
 You can also buy health insurance without applying for financial assistance and then claim the tax credit when you file taxes in 2015.
-This cost-saving program is for individuals, couples and families who:
+This cost-savings program is for individuals, couples and families who:

 - Don’t have health insurance, including TRICARE and Medicare

 - Are not eligible for public health coverage such as Medicaid and Child Health Plan Plus (CHP+)

 - Do not have access to affordable coverage through an employer (paying more than 9.5% of income for health insurance)